gvwilson/sensibleadventures/bookster/bookster.md

 "Really?
 But they're always so *helpful*, your apprentices."
 The magician's smile broadened as the pattern on his jacket formed diamonds that looked more than a little bit like teeth.
-"And just think of how educational it will be for her.
-Your apprentices always learn so *much* when they travel with us."
+"And just think of how educational it will be for her."

 Erileine could almost hear the space between the two men's locked eyes crackle.
 She bit her lip and tried not to look like a hungry kitten